tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 Events can be sorted and limited to the top.
 Sorting is supported on all property types.
 Sorting relies on comparison operators defined for *boolean expressions*.

+> [!NOTE]
-> NOTE: Nested sorting (sort by two or more properties) is currently not supported.
+> Nested sorting (sort by two or more properties) is currently not supported.

 ## Get Environment Aggregates API

 `GET wss://<environmentFqdn>/aggregates?api-version=<apiVersion>`

-Groups events by given property with optionally measuring values of other properties.
+The Get Environment Aggregates API groups events by given property with optionally measuring values of other properties.

 This API use Web Sockets to do streaming and return partial results.
 It always returns a replacement (snapshot) of all the values.